 Introduction and key legislation

-“Disability” is defined in the GAA as intellectual impairment, mental disorder, brain injury, physical disability or dementia.
+“Disability” is defined in the GA Act as intellectual impairment, mental disorder, brain injury, physical disability or dementia.

-OPA has responsibility for promoting the rights and independence of people with a disability and has powers to provide advice and assistance, to investigate and to advocate on their behalf (ss 15, 16).
+The OPA is responsible for promoting the rights and independence of people with a disability and can provide advice and assistance, investigate, and advocate on their behalf (ss 15, 16).